thk4711/mediamanager/README.md

 A device specific hardware library is needed to do certain adjustments like switching GPIO's calling certain commands when there is a switch to an other audio service.
 It has to be adapted, depending on the device you want to build.
 If this is not needed in your case it might be just a dummy which is not really doing anything.

 ### services
 Mediamanager rigt now comes with the following services.
 It is very easy to integrate more services.
-If you want to know more plese have a look at this document.
+If you want to know more please have a look at this document.
 #### bluetooth-service
 This service is using the build in bluetooth module of the raspberry pi to recive audio data.
 You can pair with this service with every phone , tablet etc. The serice does support metadata and playback controls.
 #### generic-service